 XLVI, 2012: MIA

 Madonna collaborated the show with songstress MIA.
 Since Madonna actually headlined the show, MIA was supposed to behave herself and not upstage the Queen of Pop.
-Well, we guess she just couldn’t help herself as the teenaged MIA decided to give the middle finger to the camera and for all the nation to see during ‘Give Me all Your Luvin’.
+Well, we guess she just couldn’t help herself as the teenage MIA decided to give the middle finger to the camera and for all the nation to see during ‘Give Me all Your Luvin’.
 Madonna was pretty disappointed, as she stated during an interview post show, with Ryan Seacrest.
 She states she was ‘shocked’ and felt music was about ‘love and good energy, not negativity’.
 The NFL ended up filing an arbitration against MIA for the amount of $16.6 million, stating a ‘breach of contract’.
 You can see what happened here.

 The yearly tradition of the Super Bowl Halftime show, currently boasts a span of over five decades… and is isn’t going anywhere any time soon.
 Every year as we wind down from the holidays, we wait in anticipation for the set list to be revealed for the season.
 Millions tune in as artists try to ‘one up’ their predecessors.
 Although artists do not get paid a dime for their time and effort, they do get reimbursed by the NFL for their expenses.
 So it’s safe to say, the show is a labor of love for each performer, hoping to snag a spot in halftime history.
 Who are your hopefuls for the shows to come?
 Let us know below in the comment section!